|

 Hannah Blakeley) and his wife Sarah Lister.

-According to Susan Sheard Hazell, Titus immigrated to the USA with one of his half sisters who
+According to Susan Sheard Hazell, Titus immigrated to the USA with one of his half sister who

 was married to Thomas Scatcherd (of Batley).